webliumteam/migrate-mongoose-weblium-public/README.md

 # migrate-mongoose
-A node based migration framework for mongoose
+A node based migration framework for ES6+ for mongoose

 #### Motivation
 migrate-mongoose is a migration framework for projects which are already using mongoose.